solana-foundation/solana-improvement-documents/proposals/0186-loaded-transaction-data-size-specification.md

 accounts specified on the transaction.
 2. Each account's size is defined as the byte length of its data prior to transaction execution plus 64 bytes to account for metadata.
+3. There is an additional flat 8248 byte cost for transactions that use an address lookup table, accounting for the 8192 bytes for the maximum size of such a table plus 56 bytes for metadata.
-3. The total transaction loaded account data size is the sum of these sizes.
+4. The total transaction loaded account data size is the sum of these sizes.

 Transactions may include a `ComputeBudgetInstruction::SetLoadedAccountsDataSizeLimit` instruction to define